Beginner Guide for Black Bengal Goat Farming

 On the other hand, they can’t tolerate extreme weather conditions.

-For example: cold weather, heavy rainfall, and high humidity levels can negatively impact on goat health and productivity.
+For example: cold weather, heavy rainfall, and high humidity levels can negatively impact goat health.

 Availability of Land